 There are three train stations in the town of Versailles.
 Hop in the RER C train in Paris to arrive at the train station Versailles Rive Gauche, which is the closest to the estate (10 minutes on foot).
 It is the last train station on the line, so you’re sure to not miss your stop.

 The estate is huge and filled with amazing stuff to check out.
-Dallongeville suggests that you don’t book a guided tour and use the audio guide and map available on the free Palace of Versailles mobile app to visit the at your own pace, so you’re not stuck inside on a visit of the King’s State Apartments (which are stunning, by the way) when you just want to be enjoying the break in the weather to roam the beautiful gardens.
+Dallongeville suggests that you don’t book a guided tour and use the audio guide and map available on the free Palace of Versailles mobile app to visit the at your own pace.
+That way, you won’t stuck inside on a visit of the King’s State Apartments when you just want to be enjoying the break in the weather to roam the beautiful gardens.

 Refer to the map of the estate to plan your visit.